zarabenda/Algoritma-ve-Veri-Yapilari/README.md

 # Algoritma ve Veri Yapilari Projesi # Algorithm and Data Structures Project
- TR: Veri yapılarının mantığı örneklerle açıklandı.
+ <b>TR:</b> Veri yapılarının mantığı örneklerle açıklandı.
 Uygun klasörü seçerek erişebilirsiniz ya da aşağıdaki fotoğraflardan göz atabilirsiniz.<br>
- EN: Logic of data structures been explained with samples.
+ <b>EN:</b> Logic of data structures been explained with samples.
 You can access with selecting proper folder or you can take a look to the photos below.

  BiNARY SEARCH TREE